Author

 Digital product passports for other types of products

-The criteria for each type of digital product passport will then be determined by the various materials, processes, and data protection requirements relating to each product.
-However, if digital product passport systems develop with greatly varying requirements for different sectors, this could present a significant challenge for raw material suppliers who serve such a range of industries.
+The criteria for each type of DPP will then be determined by the specific materials, processes, and data protection requirements relating to each product.
+However, if DPP systems develop with significantly different requirements across various sectors, this could present a significant challenge for raw material suppliers catering to a diverse range of industries.

-How to implement a digital product passports system?
+How to implement a digital product passport system?

-Implementing a new enterprise system to comply with digital product passports is a significant undertaking.
-Concerns have already been expressed that digital product passports will become a bureaucratic system, burdening enterprises with further regulation - particularly small to medium enterprises.
-Clearly, this system needs to be straightforward to use, cost-effective, and protect a company’s proprietary information, so that it is accessible to all businesses and does not stifle innovation.
+Implementing a new enterprise system to comply with digital product passports (DPPs) is a significant undertaking.
+Concerns have already been expressed that DPPs will become a bureaucratic system placing additional regulatory burdens on businesses, particularly small to medium enterprises (SMEs).
+DPP systems must be user-friendly and cost-effective, able to safeguard proprietary information while ensuring accessibility for all businesses.

-Ensuring data security is essential to protect trade secrets when generating digital product passports.
+Ensuring data security is essential for the protection of trade secrets when creating digital product passports.
 “When it comes to intellectual property, privacy, and so on, we need to make sure that those are dealt with either through encryption or through making data available at a later date.
 In each case, this will be done product by product and in full consultation,” said William Neale, adviser for circular economy at the European Commission’s environment department.
 Also adding: “[w]e’re talking about mostly existing data.
 We’re talking about a decentralised or distributed approach to the data.
-It does not have to move from where it’s created”.12
+It does not have to move from where it’s created”.

-Various forms of data storage and encryption will be needed to solve these challenges in different industries.
-Data storage can either be centralised or decentralised; but given the significance of the data being shared, using a centralised system with a private party in control of data storage and integrity, is not a secure or scalable solution for digital product passports infrastructure.
-A decentralised system will provide the most effective means of data interoperability.13
+Different industries will require tailored approaches to data storage and encryption to address security challenges.
+Data storage can either be centralised or decentralised; but given the significance of the data being shared, a centralised system with a private party in control of data storage and integrity could be a less secure scalable solution for digital product passport infrastructure.
+In some instances, a decentralised system provides the most effective means of data interoperability.

-Decentralisation also means the owner of the product is also the owner of the digital record, rather than residing within the control of a central system where it could be tampered with.
-It also complements the EU Data Strategy which encourages high-value, publicly held data sources to generate value for companies, governments, and consumers.
-Due to the combination of all of these factors, Circularise chose to build its material traceability system on a public, decentralised blockchain.
+Decentralisation also means the owner of the product is also the owner of the digital record, preventing reliance on a centralised system where data could be vulnerable to tampering.
+This approach complements the EU Data Strategy, which encourages the use of high-value, publicly accessible data to generate value for companies, governments, and consumers.
+Circularise’s product traceability system is customisable, enabling businesses to opt for a public, decentralised blockchain for enhanced transparency and security if needed.

 The concept of an open system sounds counterintuitive for protecting intellectual property, but this is where the topic of encryption comes in.
-For this type of system, encryption can be done in various ways, e.g. using RSA (Rivest-Shamir-Adleman), end-to-end, or with zero-knowledge proofs.
+Encryption can be done in various ways, e.g. using RSA (Rivest-Shamir-Adleman), end-to-end, or with zero-knowledge proofs.

-Here is where zero-knowledge proofs can provide a more flexible means of achieving this data transfer, by allowing proof of information to be shared, without revealing sensitive product data.
-This means compliance with standards can be achieved without having to openly share data on material composition and operational procedures.
-This is also what allows Circularise to selectively share information insight across a supply chain, without storing data or risking data security.
+Here is where zero-knowledge proofs can provide a more flexible means of achieving this data transfer, allowing companies to provide proof of compliance without revealing sensitive product data.
+This method enables them to substantiate claims, such as material composition or operational processes without openly sharing the underlying data, thus balancing transparency with data protection.
+Circularise’s patented Smart Questioning solution allows our clients to selectively share information insight across a supply chain, without storing data or risking data security.

-Implementing digital product passport systems with the required data management process could be a time consuming and costly exercise that can hamper a business.
-Yet, innovation offers supply chain actors the opportunity to explore new ways to differentiate themselves and grow.
-The challenge will be reaching the scale required to unlock the potential held within digital product passports in a way that is inclusive for all businesses and does not hinder companies with endless regulations.
+Implementing digital product passport systems and the required data management process could be a time-consuming and costly exercise that can hamper a business.
+Yet, DPPs offer the opportunity to explore new ways to differentiate themselves and grow.
+The challenge will be reaching the scale required to unlock the potential held within digital product passports in a way that is inclusive for all businesses and avoids excessive regulatory burdens that might stifle progress.

 Figure 1: Information transfer alongside material flow in the supply chain, and some of the opportunities it unlocks.